 - Maintain a healthy lifestyle: A balanced diet, regular exercise, and stress management can all contribute to better hair growth.
 Healthy living supports overall hair health and can improve the results of your minoxidil treatment.

 For use on the scalp, minoxidil typically starts working within 4–8 weeks.
 However, it may take time to see the full results of minoxidil for hair growth; it can take up to 4–6 months of regular use to see noticeable results.
-You may experience some light hair shedding during this time, although these will be replaced with stronger hairs.
+You may experience some light hair shedding during this time, although this will be replaced with stronger hair.

 For those looking to use minoxidil for beard growth, if it is effective, you may expect to see results within 6 months of continuous use on facial hair (based on its results for head hair).
 Again, it is possible that you may see some light shedding from your beard at first before beard hair grows back thicker and stronger.